btrettel/plint/README.md

 The antecedent basis functionality of plint may be fragile and will likely require some iteration until a claim is annotated in a way that plint likes.

-At present, plint won't work with nested elements, for example: `{a center of [the widget]}`.
-That'll need to be annotated like this: `{a center of #the widget}`.
+At present, plint won't work with nested elements.
+For example: `a center of the widget|` would ideally be interpreted as `a {center of [the widget]}`, but that's not how plint will work at the moment.
+That'll need to be annotated like this: `a center of #the widget|`, interpreted as `a {center of the widget}`.
 Then plint will think it's all just one element.

 If a specific claim element is introduced more than once, a warning will be printed.
 For example, the following claim will produce a warning: